trackmania-rl/tmrl/readme/tuto_library.md

 ### partial() method
 We use this method a lot in `tmrl`, it enables partially initializing the kwargs of a class.
-Import this method in your script:
+Import this method into your script:

 ```python
 from tmrl.util import partial